ARM-software/astc-encoder/Docs/FormatOverview.md

 of the partitions are useful, in particular with the smaller block sizes.

 * Many partitions are duplicates.
-* Many partitions are degenerate (an N partition hash results in a partition assignment with some of the N containing no texels).
+* Many partitions are degenerate (an N partition hash results in at least one partition assignment that contains no texels).

 Texel weights